zzou21/astextcodebank/README.md

 # Code Bank for AsteXT

-This repository contains programs used in Natural Language Proccessing or related tasks for the AsteXT project.
+This repository contains programs used in Natural Language Proccessing or related tasks for the AsteXT project at Duke University.

 Folders:
 - SoftNERTool: this folder contains tools used to identify soft NERs